 CASE Program FAQs

-All CASE fellows must be current Elmhurst College students in good standing with an intended graduation date of December of the program year or later.
+All CASE fellows must be current Elmhurst University students in good standing with an intended graduation date of December of the program year or later.

 - Eligible for First-Year Scholars (four-week) program: